realworldocaml/book/book/first-class-modules/README.md

 Could not find matching handler: ls
 ```

+\noindent
 But, we can load the `ls` handler with a config of our choice, at which point
 it will be available for use.
 And once we unload it, it will be unavailable
-yet again and could be reloaded with a different config:
+yet again and could be reloaded with a different config.

 ```
 >>> (loader (load ls /var))